2020 Local Scholarships / Final Transcript / Scholarships Offered Information

 The Common Application - A college application that can be submitted to over 300 member colleges.
 Fill out one application and use it multiple times.
 Member colleges listed on Web site.

 Scheduling Campus Visits - Seniors are allowed two school days during the year to visit a college campus.
-Pick up a form in the career center (or print using the link below) and return to Mr. Misse at least two days prior to your visit.
+Pick up a form in the career center (or print using the link below) and return to Mr. Misse or Miss Lazzo at least two days prior to your visit.

 - Senior Questionnaire Counseling staff will meet with each senior individually at least once each semester.
 Information you provide in this questionnaire will be used to guide you in your post-graduation plans